hermanschaaf/rugby/README.md

 Rugby
 =====

-Efficient algorithms (written in Go), applied to answer the most important questions in life: rugby questions.
+Efficient algorithms (written in Go), applied to answer the most important questions in life: sports questions.

 For more details, read [the blog post](http://www.ironzebra.com/algorithms/112/an-algorithmic-approach-to-rugby), or follow me at [@ironzeb](https://twitter.com/ironzeb).